LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [Applying OKRs](https://dannorth.net/2017/05/01/applying-okrs) - by Dan North.
 Takeaway: Insights from Dan about working with companies applying Objectives and Key Results; do's and dont's.

 - [Beyond OKRs: The Formula for High Performing Teams](http://eleganthack.com/beyond-okrs-the-formula-for-high-performing-teams/) (video) - by Christina Wodtke.
 Takeaway: the creator of Radical Focus talks about different kinds of teams, team-building, experiential learning, and more.

+- [Why OKRs Are Not Delivering the Result Executive Managers Expect](https://luis-goncalves.com/okrs/?__s=zmnhwriwrwhonuvpmtq8) - by Veronika Goncalves.
+Takeaway: "In many cases, when organizations apply OKRs, they apply the process the in the same format as Management by Objectives: using a Top-Down Approach.
+But this format does not create value for the organization because the top managers do not understand what the customer’s real problems are.
+When defining the objectives, they are usually not in alignment with the company’s current reality."